apresdev/apres-terraform/modules/aws/security_tools_regional/README.md

 has been applied to the root account in all active regions.

 This module sets up:
-* Amazon GuardDuty, publishing to Security Hub
+* Amazon GuardDuty publishing to Security Hub
-* Amazon Inspector, publishing to Security Hub
+* Amazon Inspector publishing to Security Hub

-## Considerations with AWS Organizations
+##  Amazon GuardDuty and AWS Organizations

 AWS Organizations can setup GuardDuty in the audit account, but it is unclear how and in what regions.
 There is a possibility the detector exists in the primary region after the `security_tools_delegator` module is deployed